Finding an

 record and reputation to protect.
 Moonlighting classroom

-timers” that charge lower fees but have another
+or other “part timers” that charge lower fees

-full-time salary to fall back on are more likely to provide
+but have another full-time salary to fall back on are more

 Talk to teachers and administrators, organizations of local

-them for the names of the best academic coaches in your
+online.
+Ask them for the names of the best academic coaches

-area.
-Teachers whose names keep coming up are likely to be
+in your area.
+Teachers whose names keep coming up are

 Tutors